Carla Hughes: Trial

 Carla Hughes' trial began in October 2009.
 Prosecutors believed that Hughes killed Avis Banks so she could be with Pittman.
 Pittman testified for the prosecution on October 6, 2009, stating to jurors how he found Avis Banks' body in their garage, and talked about his relationship with Hughes.
 In addition to Pittman's testimony, prosecutors were able to prove that Hughes' cousin's gun was the murder weapon and that Hughes’ shoes were used to kick in the door.
 Cell phone records also showed that Hughes was near Banks’ and Pittman's home at the time of the murder.

 Hughes' attorneys called Pittman a "bona fide womanizer" who did not want to be married with a child.
 They claimed that he had worn Hughes' shoes during the murder, and he discounted testimony about how Hughes' cellphone records placed her at the crime scene, claiming that she had a friend in the area.

 On October 12, 2009, Hughes decided not to testify in her own defense.
 The case was then handed over to the jury.

 Verdict

-After eight hours of deliberation, Hughes's jury announced they had reached a verdict on October 13, 2009.
+On October 13, 2009, after eight hours of deliberation, Hughes's jury announced they had reached a verdict.
 Hughes was found guilty on both counts of capital murder.
 Although Hughes could have faced the death penalty, she was instead sentenced to serve two consecutive life sentences without parole.